LANDIS-II-Foundation/Project-Southern-Appalachians/Parameterizing/Soils/readme.md

 This is a methodology for creating the soil and hydrology maps necessary to Run LANDIS-II NECN.
 These methods were provided by Dr. Melissa Lucash and I want to thank her for sharing them.

-The Maps needed to run LANDIS-II are
+The maps needed to run LANDIS-II are

 -   Soil Depth <sup>1</sup>
 -   Soil Drain <sup>1</sup>